littlezaide/Studio5000_A8/onepager.md

 # From Car Dealerships to Neighbourhoods

-challenges of planning the next 25 years of the Cotton Factory Lands in Halifax
+challenges of planning the next 25 years of the Cotton Factory Lands in Halifax Adam Fine, B00157560
+for 5000 Planning Studio A
+2014-11-11

 ## Proposal